 I mount them here to help cut down some on the unwieldiness of Gypsy.

 To mount them, tape the handle bars in place and drill one of the holes.
-Put a bolt all the way through (This will require at least a 5 inch bolt.) and lock nut it into place.
+Put two bolts all the way through (this will require at least a 5 inch bolt) and secure it with lock nuts.

 Temporarily tape the light to the location on Gypsy where you would prefer it sits.

-Now, drill holes from the inside of Gypsy through the seat and flashlight and secure it with some screws.
+Drill holes from the inside of Gypsy through the seat and flashlight and secure it with some screws.